Brosé, frosé, all day: The definitive history of rosé’s rise to cultural dominance

 French consumers rediscovered rosé in the 1930s, when France first introduced mandatory vacation days.
 Families would travel to Provence or the Loire Valley, both major rosé-producing regions, and return home having learned to associate the wine with celebration and leisure.

-Xavier Barlier, who today serves as senior VP of marketing and communication for Maisons Marques & Domaines, the company that owns brands including Cristal and Louis Roederer champagne, recalls spending holidays on an island off the coast of Brittany with his family in the ’60s.
+Xavier Barlier, who today serves as senior VP of marketing and communication for Champagne Louis Roederer, the company that owns brands including Cristal, recalls spending holidays on an island off the coast of Brittany with his family in the ’60s.
 “You’d buy a half a gallon or a gallon of rosé, it was very cheap.
 No one expected to drink a grand cru or a first growth of Bordeaux,” he says.
 “It was a local, casual, very much symbolic of good times, to be paired with summer food.”

 Around the same time, in the ’50s and ’60s, the Cannes Film Festival began to attract Hollywood stars and media moguls.
 As the global glamour-set descended on the French Riviera, they too discovered rosé, returning to California and New York with an appreciation for Provence’s pink wine.